GuillaumeTrain/pyTittler/README.md

 Process overview (from program point of view):

 1) get file to be rename path
-2) get templates from some files manual analisys
+2) get templates from some files manual analysis
-3) apply each templates on each files
+3) apply each template on each file
 4) summarise positive results with renaming proposal
 5) copy validated proposal on the new file/folder naming proposal